cthoyt/cthoyt.github.io/_posts/2025/2025-09-21-tox-to-just.md

-environments with corresponding just commands in SSSLM, then upstream this to my cookiecutter template [https://github.com/cthoyt/cookiecutter-snekpack](https://github.com/cthoyt/cookiecutter-snekpack) so all of my repositories can benefit.
+environments with corresponding just commands in SSSLM, then upstream this to my cookiecutter template [https://github.com/cthoyt/cookiecutter-snekpack](https://github.com/cthoyt/cookiecutter-snekpack) so all my repositories can benefit.

 ## What We Really Want